dotnet/jitutils/src/performance-explorer/README.md

 This tool currently only works on Windows.

-To run Peformance Explorer, you must have local enlistments of:
+To run Performance Explorer, you must have local enlistments of:
 * [the runtime repo](https://github.com/dotnet/runtime)
 * [the performance repo](https://github.com/dotnet/performance)
 * [instructions retired explorer](https://github.com/AndyAyersMS/InstructionsRetiredExplorer)